Probabilistic $K$-mean with local alignment for clustering and motif discovery in functional data: Fundings

-To evaluate a clustering produced by probKMA, we develop a generalized silhouette index, similar to the one used in classic clustering \citep{rousseeuw1987}.
+To evaluate a clustering produced by probKMA, we develop a \emph{generalized silhouette index}, similar to the one used in classic clustering \citep{rousseeuw1987}.
 Our index, which is defined for \emph{portions} of curves, measures how well each portion fits in the cluster it was assigned to.
-By aggregating over portions assigned to the same cluster, we create measures of the quality of each cluster -- and can discern if all $K$ clusters have similar quality, or if the algorithm produced some very good clusters and some very poor ones.
-Finally, by aggregating over all $K$ clusters, we quantify the overall quality of a clustering -- and can thus compare results corresponding to different choices for the number of clusters $K$ and the center lengths $c_1,\ldots,c_K$.

-First, we compute the clean membership matrix $\mat{P}$ (see Subsection~\ref{subsec:cleaning}) and identify the clean cluster centers.
-Next, from every curve $\vec{x}_i$, we extract the portions that correspond to at least one among the $K$ clusters (i.e.~for which the clean membership probability is $p_{k,i}=1$).
-Then, for each of the extracted portions, say $j=1,\dotsc,J$, we compute its average distance $d_j(k)$ from cluster $k$ as the mean of the distances between $j$ itself and all the portions attributed to cluster $k$.
+First, from every curve $\vec{x}_i$, we extract the portions that correspond to the clusters (after dicotomizing the membership probabilities $\mat{P}$ into $0$ and $1$, see Supplementary Material).
+Next, we compute the average distance $d_j(k)$ of each extracted portion $j=1,\dotsc,J$ from cluster $k$ as the mean of the distances between $j$ itself and all the portions attributed to cluster $k$.
 We define the \emph{intra-cluster} distance $a_j$ as the average distance of portion $j$ from the cluster $k_j$ it belongs to, i.e.~$a_j=d_j(k_j)$, and the \emph{inter-cluster} distance $b_j$ as the minimum of the average distances of portion $j$ from all the other clusters, i.e.~$b_j=\min_{k \neq k_j}d_j(k)$.
 The \emph{generalized silhouette index} for portion $j$ is a number in $[-1,1]$ defined as

 Large values of $s_j$ indicate that $j$ is appropriately assigned to its cluster, while low values indicate bad assignments.
 In particular, negative values signify that portion $j$ is closer to a cluster different from the one it was assigned to.
 For each cluster $k$, we then compute the \emph{cluster average silhouette index} $S_k$ as the average silhouette index across all the portions assigned to $k$.
 This measures the compactness of the cluster and hence its quality.
 Finally, the \emph{overall average silhouette index} $S$, i.e.~the average of all $S_k$'s, measures the overall quality of the clustering.
 Similar to classic clustering, silhouettes for portions, clusters and overall clustering are visualized in a \emph{silhouette plot} that facilitates their interpretation.